101 easy ways to save money and be frugal.

-Want to know the best frugal living tips?
+Want to know how to live frugally and save money?
 I’ve got you covered!

 When it comes to frugality, there is no one size fits all and I truly believe there are hundreds of different ways to be frugal.
 It all comes down to personal preference, future goals, and current income.